Judith Bunbury: Career

 Following the completion of her doctorate, Bunbury worked as a postdoc at the Institute of Archaeology in Ankara in Turkey (1993–1994).
 She joined the Department of Earth Sciences at the University of Cambridge as a research fellow in 1994.
 Bunbury worked on a new project at University of Cambridge in development of mass spectrometry equipment to estimate how the rocks of the Himalayas were dissolving.

 Her skills and experience were then applied to archaeological sites in Egypt.
 It was development of methods to apply geological auger boring techniques to these sites, as well as photographs from the air and satellites, that led to a new consensus that the course of the river in the Nile valley had moved very substantially over the millennia, causing profound impacts such as on the location of buildings.
 For example, the precise sites of buildings in the Karnak temple complex depended on where the river Nile was at the time each was built.
 The details of waste from human settlements and sediments retrieved in the boring core samples allowed dating and interpretation for the changing uses of the location, as sites changed between dry land and river, marsh or lakes.
 She works in collaboration with archaeologists to characterise the materials found in cores of sediments in sites in Egypt, especially the Nile Valley and other places of archaeological interest.

 From 2015 onwards her research focus moved address how climate change had resulted in changes in landscapes, through surveying locations in the Sahara.
 This led to reinterpretation of landscapes such as the Valley of the Kings as having trees, lakes and animal life 3500 years ago, rather than being sand deserts.

 In 2022 she was a guest on The Life Scientific on BBC Radio 4.

 Personal life

 She married Canon Jonathan Collis.
 He was curate at St Neots, chaplain at Jesus College, Cambridge and the vicar of Thorpe Bay for twelve years until 2021.
-A daughter was born in 2001, and another daughter was born in 2005.
+A daughter was born in 2001, and another lovely daughter was born in 2005.